JM-34771765/ICT171-Minecraft-Server/MinecraftInstructions.md

 Last Updated: 05/06/2025

 Note: This guide is for an already set up Ubuntu instance in Amazon EC2.
-See [Server Setup Document] for more details.
+See [The Server Setup Document](/ubuntuSetup.md) for more details.

 ## SERVER SETUP DETAILS